Cry Pretty: Singles

-"Cry Pretty", the first single from the album was released on April 11, 2018.
-It debuted at number 20 on the Billboard Country Airplay chart, and was the most added song to Country Radio that week.
-The song topped the Digital Songs chart, becoming Underwood's first song to do so and also debuted at number 48 on the Billboard Hot 100.
-It peaked at number nine on the Billboard Country Airplay chart and number five on the Hot Country Songs chart.
+"Cry Pretty", the first single from the album, was released on April 11, 2018.
+Three days before of its release, she teased the song through her social media alongside an image of her eye with glitters placed underneath.
+Two days later, she shared an open letter, showing the co-writers of the song, Hillary Lindsey, Liz Rose and Lori McKenna, as well as the meaning of its title.
+On May 6, the music video of the song was released.
+Commercially, "Cry Pretty" debuted at number 20 and peaked at number 5 on the Billboard Hot Country Songs chart.
+It topped the Digital Songs chart with 54,000 downloads sold in its first week, becoming Underwood's first song to do so, and it also debuted at number 48 on the Billboard Hot 100.
+The song peaked at number nine on the Billboard Country Airplay chart.
 "Love Wins" was released as the second single from the album on August 31, 2018, alongside a lyric video.
-It debuted at number 90 on the Scottish Singles Chart for the week of September 8, 2018, and number 30 on the US Hot Country Songs chart for the week of September 15, 2018.
-On September 7, 2018, "End Up with You" was released as a promotional single.
+Underwood, David Garcia and Brett James co-wrote the song, and the former of two produced it.
+The music video for "Love Wins" was released on September 11.
+It debuted at number 30 on the Hot Country Songs chart for the week of September 15.
+On September 7, "End Up with You" was released as a promotional single.

 "Southbound" was released as the third single from the album on April 29, 2019.
-It reached number three on the Billboard Country Airplay chart and number 11 on the Hot Country Songs chart in the US.
-"Drinking Alone" was released as the fourth single from the album.
-It impacted country radio on November 4, 2019.
+Its music video was released on June 8.
+Written by Underwood, Garcia and Josh Miller, it reached number three on the Billboard Country Airplay chart and number 11 on the Hot Country Songs chart.
+The fourth and last single, "Drinking Alone", was released.
+It was co-written by Underwood, Garcia and James, as well as impacted terrestrial radio on October 28 and country radio on November 4.

 Tour

-On August 8, 2018, Underwood announced The Cry Pretty Tour 360 in support of the album; the first date was May 1, 2019, in Greensboro, North Carolina and the tour concluded on October 31 in Detroit, Michigan, playing 54 shows.
+On August 8, 2018, Underwood announced Cry Pretty Tour 360 in support of the album; the first date was May 1, 2019, in Greensboro, North Carolina and the tour concluded on October 31 in Detroit, Michigan, playing 54 shows.
 Runaway June and Maddie & Tae were the supporting acts of the tour.